 Pico Iyer, a lifelong travel writer says ““In an age of acceleration, nothing can be more exhilarating than going slow.
 And in an age of distraction, nothing is so luxurious as paying attention.
 And in an age of constant movement, nothing is so urgent as sitting still.”

 His Ted Talk video is well worth watching.
 It will inspire you with ways to take back your time in ways that will replenish your body, mind and soul.
-Here are a few quotes and tips to whet your imagination.

 Why not take a few moments out right now?
 Here’s how …

 - Turn your phone, TV, radio and other electronic devices off for a while.

 - Focus your attention on the moment by breathing fully and mindfully.
 It is calming and refreshing for your nerves and it will light up your energy.
 Try out yoga’s ocean-sounding breath (ujjaya breath).

 - Blink your eyes a bunch of times till they water.
 The moisture will help your vision.